This post may contain affiliate links. For more information, please see my full disclosure policy.

 While getting messy and dirty certainly has its place, it’s a good idea to teach your little ones about germs, the impact they can have on the people around us, and how to avoid spreading them.

 Now, this is obviously something that you and your little learners will work on on a daily basis, but having activities built around teaching basic hygiene skills, like a file folder game that covers the steps to handwashing for example, can make learning and remembering those steps a whole lot easier!

 Back to School

-Build your theme around all of those new school supplies that your students are excited to use and use this as an opportunity to introduce your little learners to their new classroom and the routines that will now fill their days.
+Build this August preschool theme around all of those new school supplies that your students are excited to use and use this as an opportunity to introduce your little learners to their new classroom and the routines and schedule that will now fill their days.

 Days and Months

 One of the first things that we cover in our preschool is how to read and use a calendar.